ptthanh0606/burningbros-assignment/README.md

 ## BurningBros interview assignment

-This is my project for BurningBros interview assignment for frontend engineer role Project is deployed using Vercel at: (burningbros-assignment.vercel.app)[burningbros-assignment.vercel.app]
+This is my project for BurningBros interview assignment for frontend engineer role Project is deployed using Vercel at: [burningbros-assignment.vercel.app](burningbros-assignment.vercel.app)

 ---